Why are there so many good TV shows to watch right now?

 It should be noted that shows released in late summer and fall can still garner attention from awards committees — just a little later.
 Netflix dropped all nine episodes of “Squid Game” in September 2021 — and it was still nominated for last year’s Emmy Awards, including best drama series.
 Lee Jung-jae also won best actor in a drama series, making history as the first person to win in the drama category for a non-English speaking role.

-Th critically acclaimed and popular series “The Bear” debuted its first season last June, but it was too late for the 2022 Emmy Awards.
+The critically acclaimed and popular series “The Bear” debuted its first season last June, but it was too late for the 2022 Emmy Awards.
 By premiering in the summer though, the Hulu show shined and wasn’t drowned out by competitors.
 And the Emmy Awards aren’t everything: Star Jeremy Allen White cleaned up at the Golden Globes, where he won best actor in a musical or comedy series.

 “There are just so many shows, so many streaming services, and people don’t have the time,” Eng said.
 “From the studio and network standpoint, maybe you should pull something like ‘The Bear’ and drop it in the summer and build that momentum because that was a word-of-mouth hit.”